QuickBooks Enterprise vs. QuickBooks Online

 Does QuickBooks Enterprise work on a Mac?

-No. QuickBooks Enterprise is intended to be used on a Windows O/S and requires a native application.
-QuickBooks Online runs in your web browser and thus is compatible with either a Windows or a Mac.
-Intuit also offers QuickBooks for Mac for Mac users looking for an on-premise option.
+No. QuickBooks Desktop Enterprise is intended to be used on a Windows O/S and requires a native application.
+Intuit no longer sells QuickBooks Desktop for Mac.
+However, QuickBooks Online runs in your web browser and thus is compatible with either Windows or a Mac.